 Digestive disorders, diarrhoea, or travel sicknesses happen especially often on trips.
 One reason is insufficient hygiene at the site but unfamiliar food and spices can upset the stomach too.
 To prevent this experts recommend: "Cook it, boil it, peel it or forget it".
 And: Ice cubes and tap water should also be avoided on long-distance travel to avoid possible contaminants.

-How gastrointestinal diseases are treated
+Treatment: How gastrointestinal diseases are treated

 It is important to take a lot of fluids when you have an acute gastrointestinal disease to balance out the loss of water and electrolytes through diarrhoea and vomiting – this is especially important in small children and the elderly.
 Tee, broth, or oral hydration solutions are suitable for this purpose.
 Experts do not advise taking the home remedies pretzel sticks and Coca-Cola because they contain too much sugar and salt that are ingested in uncontrolled amounts and can therefore make diarrhoea even worse.
 Bed rest can help if the afflicted person feels weak and tired.
 A warm water bottle can help soothe abdominal cramps and pain.
 In addition, there are various drugs that help in cases with non-specific gastrointestinal complaints, diarrhoea, vomiting, nausea, or heartburn.

 Gastrointestinal infection caused by rotaviruses or noroviruses

 Gastrointestinal infections caused by rotaviruses1 or noroviruses2 occur most frequently during the winter months.
 These highly infectious viruses are transmitted from person to person by smear infection, usually resulting in severe diarrhoea and vomiting.
 The rota- or norovirus can also be transmitted via contaminated objects such as toilets, door handles or shared towels.